-By Bryce Dix and Isaac Fason / News Port
+By Bryce Dix and Isaac Fason / NM News Port

-Because of hot air balloon clubs like Top Gun, which aims to get people into piloting balloons rather than just marveling at them, there’s plenty of action beyond the Albuquerque International Balloon Fiesta,
+Because of hot air balloon clubs like Top Gun, which aim to get people into piloting balloons rather than just marveling at them, there’s plenty of action beyond the Albuquerque International Balloon Fiesta.

 Top Gun Vice President Will Fitzpatrick, speaking at a recent competition, said that spreading awareness of the competition is the first step in getting more people into the hobby.